Polymers / Composites / Fibres

 All our rubber additives are 100% plant-based and made from renewable resources, i.e. olive oil by products.
 Hence, they qualify as agricultural raw materials in contrast to chemicals, for which regulatory frameworks (such as Regulation (EC) 1907/2006 (REACH)) apply.

-6. How do you ensure compatibility of your rubber additives with a specific rubber composite?
+How do you ensure compatibility of your rubber additives with a specific rubber composite?

 Apart from our fully natural, untreated powders, we offer a wide range of surface-treated additives used in rubber compounding.
 This includes silane- or polymer-treated powders, which were designed to maximize compatibility, i.e. smooth incorporation into the rubber composite systems.
-Especially in vulcanized rubber, there are often high requirments with regard to biodegradable rubber fillers.
+Especially in vulcanized rubber, there are often high requirements with regard to biodegradable rubber fillers.
 Our approach with R&D professionals is therefore a collaborative one.
 We are also open to modifying our particles on-demand with client-specific rubber additives.

-7. What are the smallest particle sizes of your biodegradable rubber additives?
+What are the smallest particle sizes of your biodegradable rubber additives?

 Our goal is to facilitate easy incorporation of our functional fillers in a variety of rubber composite systems.
 Therefore, we have developed methods to reach grain sizes as small as <50, <25 or even <10 micrometers (microns).
 Our modern micronization techniques also allow as to manufacture bespoke grain size ranges and made-to-measure particle distribution curves.
 On the other side of the spectrum, certain rubber composites require large texture particles, for example to create ant-slip surfaces or textured coatings.
 For those applications, we provide coarser particles, which also contribute to making rubber biodegradable.

-8. What are typical batch sizes of BioPowder.com biodegradable rubber additives?
+What are typical batch sizes of BioPowder.com biodegradable rubber additives?

 As an industrial manufacturer, we supply exclusively to commercial customers.
-Our standard packaging unit are 25kg bags, and we can flexibly provide any quantity ranging from just a single bag up to hundreds of tons.
+Our standard packaging unit are 25 kg bags, and we can flexibly provide any quantity ranging from just a single bag up to hundreds of tons.
 All our rubber additives are available all year round.
 Sample can be provided for initial lab testing, product optimization or industrial trials.

-9. Which locations are your biodegradable rubber additives available at?
+Which locations are your biodegradable rubber additives available at?

 Thanks to our long-standing logistics network, we supply our rubber additives worldwide, without the need for local distributors.
 In addition, we have established collaboration agreements with rubber additives suppliers around the globe who can offer even more personalized service to local customers.